History of the Italian Republic: Second Republic (1994–present)

-The 1994 elections marks the beginning of the so-called "Second Republic".
-The transition from the first to the second Republic represented a change within the political system, rather than a change in the political system, as happened in France, as the republican constitution and institutions remained the same in force since 1948, and the three-year period 1992- 1994 was not accompanied by any constitutional changes.
-The term is commonly used, at a journalistic but also a scientific level, to emphasize the comparison of the Italian institutional political structure before and after the period 1992-1994, but also its reflection on important economic aspects.
+The 1994 elections marks the beginning of the Second Republic.
+They were the first elections to use the new Mattarellum majoritarian voting system, adopted in 1993 to replace the proportional representation system that had been in use since 1946.
+The transition from the first to the second Republic represented a change within the political system, rather than an overhaul of the constitution, as happened in France, as the republican constitution and most of the institutions but the voting system remained the same in force since 1948.
+The term is commonly used, at a journalistic but also a scientific level, to emphasize the comparison of the Italian institutional political structure before and after the period 1992–1994, but also its reflection on important economic aspects.

 Silvio Berlusconi's first government (1994–1995)

-The 1994 elections also swept media magnate Silvio Berlusconi (leader of "Pole of Freedoms" coalition, which included Forza Italia, the regionalist far-right Lega Nord party and the far-right Alleanza Nazionale), into office as Prime Minister.
-Berlusconi, however, was forced to step down in December 1994 when the Lega Nord withdrew support because they disagree on the pension reform.

-The Berlusconi government was succeeded by a technical government headed by Lamberto Dini, which left office in early 1996.
+The 1994 elections also swept media magnate Silvio Berlusconi (leader of the Pole of Freedoms coalition, which included Forza Italia, the regionalist far-right Lega Nord party and the far-right National Alliance), into office as prime minister; however, Berlusconi was forced to step down in December 1994 when Lega Nord withdrew support because they disagreed on the pension reform.
+The Berlusconi government was succeeded by a technical government headed by Lamberto Dini, who left office in early 1996.